- Robert B. Weide

 But don’t be fooled by Young’s piggish façade.
 Educated at Cambridge, Harvard, and Oxford, he comes from prime stock.
-His baron father is a world-renowned intellectual, and so Young could take the title “The Honorable” but he chooses not to.
+His baron father is a world-renowned intellectual, so Young could take the title “The Honorable,” but he chooses not to.
 Young is honest about himself, his impulses, and his desires.
-And he knows that titles and false dignity and social stations are illusions.
+And he knows that titles, false dignity, and social stations are illusions.
 Of course, it takes him most of the movie’s running time to realize this and determine he’s fallen for Alison, but most rom-coms feature someone not realizing they’re in love until the last moment.

 Something about Pegg’s onscreen persona, the look of him and his British-ness combined, render him absolutely immune to fault.
 Behavior that would normally turn the audience’s sympathy away from a character is shrugged off because of Pegg’s odd appeal.
-No matter if his character wakes up next to a transvestite, kills a dog, or coughs up half a sandwich on an executive, Pegg’s Young remains an agreeable chap, which is actually sort of strange upon reflection.
+No matter if his character kills a dog or coughs up half a sandwich on an executive, Pegg’s Young remains an agreeable chap, which is actually sort of strange upon reflection.
 Formerly of Spaced fame, Pegg has grown into a prime comedy star after Shaun of the Dead and Hot Fuzz became cult hits in the States.
-If he continues to making movies like this one, he’s well on his way to superstardom.
+If he continues to make movies like this one, he’s well on his way to superstardom.

 Having helmed dozens of episodes for Larry David’s HBO series Curb Your Enthusiasm, director Robert B. Weide takes an effortless step up to film for equally smart, frank, and riotously funny material.
 Pegg cuts out a path for his costars to follow, and Weide guides them through, keeping the film’s tone reputable.
 Never winking at the audience or themselves, comedies like this are rare for offering tangible characters we care about and comedy that affixes some significance to our periodic need for base humor.